For Stevens Students, an Italian Venue Sets the Tone for Acquiring Entrepreneurial Skills

 “The importance of being able to connect, communicate and collaborate with people is crucial to being a successful entrepreneur and innovator in the world today,” said Dr. Iandoli.
 “We want our students to broaden their horizons by adapting quickly and managing the tensions as well as opportunities that arise from cultural differences.

-To learn more about the study abroad opportunity offered through SSE and to be a part of the international experience, click here.
+Learn more about study abroad opportunities to be a part of the international experience.